HomeSpan/HomeSpan/docs/Extras.md

 * `static void add(uint16_t onTime, uint16_t offTime)`

   * appends a new pulse to the pulse train memory buffer, which has room to store a maximum of 511 high/low pulses.
 Requests to add more than 511 pulses are ignores but raise a non-fatal warning message.
-Note that this is a class-level method— there is only one pulse train memory buffer that is **shared** across all instances of an RFControl object
+Note that this is a class-level method—there is only one pulse train memory buffer that is **shared** across all instances of an RFControl object

     * *onTime* - the duration, in *ticks* of the high portion of the pulse.
 Allowable range is 0-32767 ticks.
 Requests to add a pulse with an *onTime* of greater than 32767 ticks are ignored but raise non-fatal warning message

     * *offTime* - the duration, in *ticks* of the low portion of the pulse.
 Allowable range is 0-32767 ticks.
 Requests to add a pulse with an *offTime* of greater than 32767 ticks are ignored but raise non-fatal warning message

-  * Note that a pulse with either *onTime=0* or *offTime=0* is permitted, but both **cannot** be zero as this is used by the ESP32 to indicate the end of the pulse train.
+  * note that a pulse with either *onTime=0* or *offTime=0* is permitted, but both **cannot** be zero as this is used by the ESP32 to indicate the end of the pulse train

 * `static void clear()`